Almarch/tamaR/README.md

 ## 1. Installation

 Start by cloning the git repository.
-A ROM named "rom.bin" must then be placed into the src directory.
+The ROM, named `rom.bin`, must then be placed into the `src` directory.

 ```bash
 git clone https://github.almarch/tamaR.git